 - Jobs.ac.uk - or individual university websites for jobs in higher education accommodation management.

 Large national recruitment agencies and smaller specialist agencies advertise vacancies.

-Increasingly, large hotel chains are introducing formal training programmes for future managers.
-These programmes give trainees the chance to experience management across a range of divisions within the organisation, including housekeeping, human resources and front of house, before specialising in a chosen area.
+However, some large hotel chains, for example, have formal training programmes for future managers.
+These programmes give you the chance to experience management across a range of divisions, including housekeeping, human resources and front of house, before specialising in a chosen area.

-Natural career progression is to general-manager level, overseeing the management of an entire hotel, residential service or estates division.
+The next career step is often to general-manager level, overseeing the management of an entire hotel, residential service or estates division.
 The role of a general manager is much more business focused and is concerned with profitability, strategy and planning.

-If you have an entrepreneurial flair you may decide to invest in and run your own establishment, such as an independent hotel or residential flats.
+If you have an entrepreneurial flair, there may be opportunities to invest in and run your own establishment, such as an independent hotel or residential flats.